LearnTeachCode/intro-javascript-class/week-3/3-3-firebase-challenges.md

 ### Challenge 10:

 Phew!
 Congrats on making it this far!
-One last easieer challenge.
-Now that our shared list is full of stuff, **remove the item you just pushed into the list** using that database reference object you saved into a variable for challenge 9.
+Now that you've probably messed up our shared app, hide the evidence and remove yourself from the database by **deleting the location specified by the path that contains your first name**.
+For example, the path for my database location would have been `"liz"`.
+(This is the section of the database you used for challenges 1 through 5.)

-If you refresh the page, it should now be gone!
+Once you successfully delete it, if you refresh the web page, the second paragraph should now go back to displaying `"... your name from Firebase will appear here ..."`

 :trophy: ***Great job!
-Now you're practically now a Firebase database ninja!*** You can already start building database-driven apps with these few functions you just practiced using. :)
+Now you're practically a Firebase database ninja!*** You can already start building database-driven apps with these few functions you just practiced using. :)